La gestion des comportements associés la démence

 The University of Ottawa belongs to a group called the “Consortium national de formation en santé” (CNFS) made up of other Francophone colleges and universities from across Canada.
 The mandate of this national consortium for health training in French is to provide Francophones with improved access to post-secondary education in French in health-related disciplines.

-Over the years, the Centre for e-Learning has developed a variety of online workshops or the CNFS.
+Over the years, the Centre for Innovative Pedagogies and Digital Learning (CIPDL) has developed a variety of online workshops or the CNFS.
 The workshops are aimed at health-care professionals across Canada who want to improve their skills.

 This series illustrates the communication and management aspects surrounding dementia and its associated behaviours.